-Sleep out under blinking stars, deep in the jungle amongst ancient Mayan temples, listening to Howler monkeys calling from the tree tops…
+Sleep out under blinking stars, deep in the jungle amongst ancient Mayan ruins, listening to Howler monkeys calling from the tree tops…

 On an exclusive, offbeat experience in Guatemala, discover the ancient ruins of one of the most impressive and longest-inhabited cities of the Pre-Columbian Mayan World.
 Spend two nights camping out in luxury tents, exploring the extraordinary site of Uaxactún with special access by day and night.